MarvellEmbeddedProcessors/dao/doc/guides/prog_guide/virtio_net_lib.rst

 VirtIO Net Library
 ******************

-VirtIO-net library is the virtualization solution used in CN10K for networking.
+VirtIO-net library is the virtualization solution used in Marvell DPU platforms for networking.
-This model emulates SMART NICs for VM and front end virtio network driver.
+This model emulates SMART NICs for VM and front end virtio network driver, providing high-performance virtualized networking across multiple Marvell DPU architectures.

 Features
 --------